aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/set-privileges/_index.md

 ## Decrypt PDF File using Owner Password

+Increasingly, users are exchanging PDF files with encryption to prevent unauthorized access to documents, such as printing/copying/sharing / extracting information about the contents of a PDF file.
+Today, it is the best choice for encrypting a PDF file because it maintains the confidentiality and integrity of the content.
+In this regard, there is a need to access the encrypted PDF file, since such access can only be obtained by an authorized user.
+Also, people are looking for various solutions to decrypt PDF files over the Internet.

+It is better to solve this problem once by using the Aspose.PDF library.

 In order to decrypt the PDF file, you first need to create a [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) object and open the PDF using the owner’s password.
 After that, you need to call [Decrypt](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/decrypt) method of the [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) object.
 Finally, save the updated PDF file using [Save](https://apireference.aspose.com/pdf/net/aspose.pdf.document/save/methods/4) method of the [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) object.
 The following code snippet shows you how to decrypt the PDF file.

 ```csharp